jmassaims/sbe_ctd_proc/docs/tech_issues.md

 These errors were resolved by using Python 3.12, so we've decided to pin that version in this project using `uv python pin 3.12` (updates _.python-version_).

+## Old Status Names

+Status values were renamed.
+Some of these old names may be left and should be changed to the new status names for consistency, see [Process Flow](./process_flow.md).
+* pending -> raw
+* processed -> processing
+* done/destination -> approved